penumbra/YahooContentAnalyzer/README.md

 # About
-MRI Ruby program for reading the contents of a Yahoo New Group
+MRI Ruby program for reading the contents of a Yahoo News Group

 # Date
 2012-03-25

 # Author
-Scott Crawford
+Penumbra

 # Usage
 1. Update bin/yahoo.rb to contain Yahoo username, password